-Recipient: Project Name: Project Description (Include all actions which are either geographically or functionally related): Locations Location: Funding Source: HOME Estimated Funding Amount: I have reviewed and determined that the abovementioned project is Exempt per 24 CFR §58.34 as follows: 50.24/->/4) Fusing grounds 0 add an abodies ground 58.34(a) (1).
-Environmental & other studies, resou strategies; rce identification & the development of plans & 58.34(a) (2) Information and financial services; 58.34(a) (3) Administrative and management activ ities: 58.34(a) (4) Public services that will not have a phy including but not limited to services concerned with · · · · · · · · · · · · · · · · · · · health, drug abuse, education, counseling, energy 58.34(a) (5) Inspections and testing of properties f 58.34(a) (6) Purchase of insurance; 58.34(a) (7) Purchase of tools; 58.34(a) (8) Engineering or design costs; 58.34(a) (9) Technical assistance and training; 58.34(a) (10) Assistance for temporary or permane ent improvements that do not alter environmental conditions and are limited to protection, repair, or · · arrest the effects from disasters or imminent threa its to public safety including those resulting from physical deterioration; 58.34(a) (11) Payment of principal and interest on 58.34(a) (12) Any of the categorical exclusions liste circumstances that require compliance with any ot her Federal laws and authorities cited in §58.5.
-The responsible entity must also complete and attach t Responsible Entity officially determines in writing that all a meets the conditions specified for such exemption und maintained in the ERR. ctivities covered by this determination are Exempt and AUTHORIZED RESPONSIBLE ENTITY OFFICIAL: Authorized Responsible Entity Signature Date Authorized Responsible Entity Name (printed) Title (printed)
+Funding Source: HOME Estimated Funding Amount:

+I have reviewed and determined that the abovementioned project is Exempt per 24 CFR §58.34 as follows:

+58.34(a) (1).
+Environmental & other studies, resource identification & the development of plans & strategies; 58.34(a) (2) Information and financial services; 58.34(a) (3) Administrative and management activities; 58.34(a) (4) Public services that will not have a physical impact or result in any physical changes, including but not limited to services concerned with employment, crime prevention, child care, health, drug abuse, education, counseling, energy conservation and welfare or recreational needs; 58.34(a) (5) Inspections and testing of properties for hazards or defects; 58.34(a) (6) Purchase of insurance; 58.34(a) (7) Purchase of tools; 58.34(a) (8) Engineering or design costs; 58.34(a) (9) Technical assistance and training; 58.34(a) (10) Assistance for temporary or permanent improvements that do not alter environmental conditions and are limited to protection, repair, or restoration activities necessary only to control or arrest the effects from disasters or imminent threats to public safety including those resulting from physical deterioration; 58.34(a) (11) Payment of principal and interest on loans made or obligations guaranteed by HUD; 58.34(a) (12) Any of the categorical exclusions listed in §58.35(a) provided that there are no circumstances that require compliance with any other Federal laws and authorities cited in §58.5.

+The responsible entity must also complete and attach the 58.6 Compliance Checklist.
+By signing below the Responsible Entity officially determines in writing that all activities covered by this determination are Exempt and meets the conditions specified for such exemption under section 24 CFR §58.34.
+This document must be maintained in the ERR.